Computer Science Concentration for Students Matriculated After Jan. 1, 2009

 - software validation and reliability (quality)

 Note: Systems analysis and design is different from software engineering and it is possible that students might develop a program that would include the former along with additional components to achieve the desired linking of theory and practice.

 Social and Professional Issues

 The science, mathematics and technology area of study guidelines specify that, “a student’s degree studies should provide an awareness of the wider context in which science and technology operate.”

-In the case of computer science, it is expected that such study would be focused on social and professional issues, which might include:
+In the case of computer science, it is expected that such study would be focused on social and professional issues, which might include such topics as:

 - social context of computing

 - methods and tools of analysis of issues, risks and liabilities of computer-based systems

 Computer science concentrations might be strengthened by the inclusion of one or more of the following topics:

 - graphics and visual computing